tinydesk/angular-tileview/README.md

 Type: `number`

 Sets `pointer-events` to `none` during scrolling to improve performance.
 The value of this property is a number indicating the number of milliseconds that the component waits to determine if scrolling has ended.

+## Events

+### Manual Resize

+Event: `td.tileview.resize`
+Type: Input

+A manual resize will trigger a layout of the tiles if the new size changes the tile configuration.

+### Manual Update

+Event: `td.tileview.update`
+Type: Input

+A manual update will always perform a layout, even if the number of tiles stays the same.
+This can be, for example, used to force an update after the element's direction value has changed.

+### Layout

+Event: `td.tileview.layout`
+Type: Output

+This event is emitted by the tileview whenever it performs a layout.